Wayne Rooney: 2011–2013: Divisional success

 On 8 January, Rooney scored two goals in the 3–2 win over Manchester City at the City of Manchester Stadium in the FA Cup third round.
 With these goals, Rooney passed Mark Hughes in United's all-time top goalscorers table, moving up to seventh place overall with 164 goals.
 On 14 January, Rooney made a big contribution to his team in a 3–0 home win against Bolton.
 Although he missed a penalty, he did create two goals by assisting Paul Scholes for the first goal and Danny Welbeck for the second.
 On 5 February, Rooney scored twice from the penalty spot as United came back from a 3–0 deficit to draw 3–3 in a Premier League clash against Chelsea at Stamford Bridge.
 On 11 February 2012, Rooney marked his 500th senior career game by scoring two goals as Manchester United beat rivals Liverpool 2–1 at Old Trafford.
 This was also his 350th game for United in all competitions.
 On 4 March, Rooney scored the first goal in a 3–1 away win against Tottenham at White Hart Lane and passed Joe Spence in Manchester United's all-time top goalscorers table, moving up to sixth place overall with 169 goals.
 He scored another brace in his next game, against Atletico Bilbao in the UEFA Europa League.
 On 11 March, Rooney scored the two goals that brought United the victory against West Brom in a 2–0 home win.
 On 15 March, Rooney scored in the second leg of the Europa League tie against Athletic Bilbao in Bilbao despite United losing 2–1 on the night and 5–3 on aggregate.
 In the final day of the season, Rooney put United ahead against Sunderland.
-Their rivals for the Premier League title, Manchester City, were losing 2–1 in their game going into injury time, so Rooney's winner looked like it would seal the title.
-However, Manchester City scored twice in injury time, the clincher a 94th-minute winner from Sergio Agüero, to take the trophy.
+With United's Premier League title rivals, Manchester City, losing 2–1 in their game going into injury time, Rooney's winner looked like it would seal the title.
+Despite that, Manchester City scored twice in stoppage time, the clincher being a 94th-minute winner from Sergio Agüero, to take the trophy.